Harunshankar/QCG_Project/README.md

-# Quantum Kernel SVM for Breast Cancer Dataset
+# Quantum Kernel SVM for Wine Dataset

-This project implements a Quantum Kernel Support Vector Machine (SVM) for classifying the Breast Cancer dataset.
-The approach uses quantum computing techniques to enhance the kernel method in SVM, potentially improving classification accuracy.
+This project implements a Quantum Kernel Support Vector Machine (SVM) for classifying the Wine dataset.
+The implementation uses quantum computing techniques to enhance the SVM kernel, potentially improving classification accuracy.

 ## Overview

 The code provided demonstrates the following steps:
-- Loading and preprocessing the Breast Cancer dataset.
+- Loading and preprocessing the Wine dataset.
-- Defining a quantum feature map and variational circuit.
+- Defining a quantum feature map and variational circuit using PennyLane.
-- Computing the quantum-enhanced kernel matrix using PennyLane.
+- Computing the quantum-enhanced kernel matrix for SVM.
-- Optimizing the quantum parameters to maximize kernel-target alignment.
+- Optimizing quantum parameters to maximize kernel-target alignment.
-- Training a classical SVM on the optimized quantum kernel matrix.
+- Training a classical SVM using the optimized quantum kernel matrix.
 - Visualizing the SVM decision boundary on a 2D plot.
 - Evaluating the classifier's accuracy on the test set.